Jonny0897/Shop/README.md

 ##  Json server
-To start Json server run >  npm install -g json-server > json-server --watch db.json
+To start Json server run >  npm install -g json-server

+to run the server -> json-server --watch db.json

 ## Backend
 Used Firebase to manage the DB